-The Therapeutic Horsemanship program uses 20 therapy horses to provide opportunities for children and adults with disabilities to experience the enjoyment and therapeutic benefits of riding horses.
+The therapeutic horsemanship program uses 20 horses to provide opportunities for children and adults with disabilities to experience the joy and therapeutic benefits of riding horses.
 Professional Association of Therapeutic Horsemanship (PATH) certified instructors lead individual and small group lessons with the assistance of trained volunteers.
 Students can begin riding as early as four years of age and participate in events such as Special Olympics, horse shows, and summer camps.

 In lessons, instructors match students with others who share the same level of experience.
 We offer seven sessions a year, each six weeks long.
 Fees vary based on the type of lessons: private, semi-private, group, or shortened, five-week course.